 Bonded composite fillings are generally not enough to repair cracked teeth because they are designed to seal a tooth rather than to strengthen it.

 When a crack develops in the enamel of the teeth, the structure becomes compromised.
-Winston Hills dentist Dr Martina Lavery will often recommend a dental crown, sometimes called a cap, to cover and reinforce the tooth.
+Baulkham Hills dentist Dr Martina Lavery will often recommend a dental crown, sometimes called a cap, to cover and reinforce the tooth.
 We offer a number of options, the most popular of which is porcelain.
 Tooth-coloured porcelain is durable and will blend in with your smile.
 Dr Lavery takes great care to match your natural tooth shade.

 We will always make sure we anaesthetise the tooth prior to preparing it for a dental crown.
 Dr Lavery will then remove any damaged tooth structure and create space for the crown before taking an impression to send to our local dental lab.